 General FAQ

 Federal TRIO programs are grant-funded initiatives aimed at serving and assisting low-income, first-generation students, and students with disabilities in their academic progression from middle school to college.
 They are called TRIO because there were originally three TRIO programs.
-Now, there are eight different TRIO programs at institutions all across the country!
+Now, there are eight different TRIO programs at institutions all across the country and the Pacific islands!
 Two of these programs are available at JMU: Upward Bound and Educational Talent Search.

-While both programs serve students for the main goal of postsecondary educaiton enrollment and attainment, there are some key differences in terms of the programs' specific services and student commitment.
-Both the similarities and differences of the two programs are outlined on TRIO Programs.
+While both programs serve students for the main goal of postsecondary education enrollment and attainment, there are some key differences in terms of the programs' specific services and the level of student involvment.
+The similarities and differences of the two programs are outlined on the TRIO Programs homepage.

 No, a student may not be in both Upward Bound and Educational Talent Search at the same time.
-However, a student may complete the application process to switch from one program to the other.
+However, a student may switch from one program to the other by completing the application process.

 No, the programs are funded 100% by federal grants, which means that all activities and services (including food costs) are completely free for the student.

 No, TRIO programs assist students to enroll in any institution of postsecondary education.
-While TRIO programs may assist students who wish to attend JMU, TRIO programs do not recruit students to apply to JMU.
+While TRIO programs may assist students who wish to attend JMU, TRIO programs do not recruit students to attend JMU.

-No, students only need to apply to the program one time in order to remain in the program until they graduate high school.
+No, students only need to apply to the program one time in order to remain participants until they graduate high school.

 Yes, Upward Bound serves a cohort of 60 students, and Educational Talent Search serves a cohort of 500 students.
-In addition, some spots are limited based on students' eligibility criteria, such as their status as potential first-generation students.
-However, if spots are not currently available, students will be placed on a waitlist and notified once a spot becomes opens.
+In addition, some spots are limited based on students' eligibility criteria.
+However, if spots are not available at the time of application, the applicants will be placed on a waitlist and notified as spots open.

-Two-thirds of TRIO participants must be determined to be both first generation and low income (as defined by the U.S. Department of Education).
-One-third of TRIO participants do not have to be first generation or low income, so all students are encouraged to appy!
+Two-thirds of Educational Talent Search and Upward Bound participants must be determined to be both potential first-generation college students and low income (as defined by the U.S. Department of Education).
+The family income section of the application is used to determine low-income eligibility.

-Yes, adults who are currently enrolled or seeking to enroll in postsecondary education may apply to Educational Talent Search to receive specific services for adults.
+Yes, adults who are seeking to complete their high school education or earn a GED, or who are currently enrolled in or seeking to enroll in postsecondary education, may apply to Educational Talent Search to receive specific services.
 These services include career exploration, individual counseling, college preparation assistance, financial aid information, financial planning, college admission fee/entrance exam waivers, tutoring assistance, and academic advising.
 However, adults are not eligible to participate in Upward Bound.

 Upward Bound FAQ